KingDayveed357/Habitron/README.md

 #### 1. **User Onboarding & Goal Setting**

-* Welcome slides and account setup (email/phone or anonymous)
+* Welcome slides and signup option with email and password or google or facebook or apple or X
+* Signin with email and password or google or facebook or apple afterwards redirect to home page
 * Questionnaire: Choose goals (wellness, fitness, productivity, etc.)
 * Smart habit suggestions based on goals